Guidelines

 - Report Location: It specifies where the internal control report should be placed within the annual financial statements.

-- Auditor Registration: This section likely addresses the registration requirements for auditors of public companies.
+- Auditor Registration: This section addresses the registration requirements for auditors of public companies.

 In summary, this document serves as a comprehensive guide for public companies to ensure compliance with Sections 60 to 63 of the Investments and Securities Act 2007, focusing on the reporting and auditing of internal control systems in accordance with regulatory requirements.